 So while there isn’t much going on in the UK, there is something going on in Australia.
 However the markets do trade slightly differently so if you are doing something in the UK and you want to try to in Australia, you might not be able to do that, so please bear that in mind.

 The Breeders Cup

 Before I started trading on Betfair, the only US racing I had ever heard about was the Kentucky Derby.
 I soon learnt however about The Breeders Cup World Championships and one thing I learnt was that it moves around a bit.
 Not the market itself, although it does, of course, it’s the location that moves.
-It has been in Santa Anita in Los Angeles on a number of occasions.
+It has been in Santa Anita and Del Mar in California on a number of occasions.